2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/input-types/ui-field-string-font-icon-picker.md

+---
+uid: Specs.Data.Inputs.String-Font-Icon-Picker
+---
 # UI Field Type: string-font-icon-picker

 ## Purpose / Description
 Use this field type to create input-fields which let the user pick an icon.
-It stores a [string/text data](data-type-string).
-It's an extension of the basic [string field type](ui-field-string).
+It stores a [string/text data](xref:Specs.Data.Type.String).
+It's an extension of the basic [string field type](xref:Specs.Data.Inputs.String).

 ## Features